JunoLab/JunoDocs.jl/docs/src/devdocs/dev_install.md

 Ok, you should have Atom and a `Julia>` Julia-prompt side-by-side.

-`Julia> Pkg.status()` from Julia prompt should say no packages installed!  `Packages` menu drop down in Atom shouldn't have "Julia" yet.
+`Julia> Pkg.status()` should say no packages installed!  `Packages` menu drop down in Atom shouldn't have "Julia" yet.

 * Use Atom's `apm` package manager to install `atom-julia-client` (Julia IDE for Atom) which makes use of `ink` (toolkit for building IDEs in Atom):